 There could have been no more than five thousand people that evening, with the away end absolutely deserted, not a Chinaman in sight.
 Our presence right in the heart of the home crowd drew much attention, with locals keen to chat and pose for pictures.
 One group of skittish teens even dragged us into a group shot, draping Qatar’s maroon-white national flag over my shoulder for good measure.

-The game itself was passionately played out, but low on quality.
+The game itself was passionately played, but low on quality.
 The aforementioned Hartlepool would have probably dispatched both teams with ease.
 The game finished 1-1, a decent result for Qatar on paper but one they’d really needed to win.

 When the home team scored there was an almighty roar from the crowd.
-A cauldron of emotion, the teens were especially manic, a blur of frenetic dance moves and high-pitched squeals.
-By the time the referee blew his whistle for full time, Scott and I were hooked, already discussing the forthcoming home match against Uzbekistan.
+A cauldron of emotion, the teenagers were especially manic, a blur of frenetic dance moves and high-pitched squeals.
+By the time the referee blew his whistle for full time, Scott and I were hooked, already speculating on the forthcoming home match against Uzbekistan.

-A few weeks later a rampant Qatar brushed aside Oman in Muscat with a 3-0 win.
-Performing way above expectations, the mood in Doha was one of quiet pride, even though China and the U.A.E’s solid form had them out in front as group leaders.
+A few weeks later a rampant Qatar brushed aside Oman in Muscat with a 3-0 win!
+Performing way above expectations, the mood in Doha was one of quiet pride, even though China and the U.A.E’s solid form kept Qatar behind the group leaders.
 This meant Qatar had to beat Uzbekistan in their next game or their qualification hopes would be over with two matches still to play.
-With the anticipation reaching fever pitch, we were both in attendance as the two teams took to the field on the 28th of September.
+With the anticipation reaching fever pitch, Scott and I were both in attendance as the two teams took to the field on the 28th of September.

 Welcomed back with open arms, we took our places among the home faithful as a highly entertaining game unfolded; an end-to-end encounter that finished 2-2.
 Sadly the draw saw both Qatar and Uzbekistan eliminated, both teams collapsing onto the grass at the end in a miserable concoction of exhaustion and heartbreak.

 The players looked absolutely gutted.
 But the fans seemed to take failure in their stride, heading for the exits with wry smiles and shrugged shoulders.
 They hadn’t expected their beloved team to get through, but had appreciated the players’ efforts along the way.